 - Temperature: Keep in mind that the mud will likely be kept between 100 to 104 degrees F, which is about the temperature of a hot tub.
 This helps to invigorate circulation in the body.

 - Clothes: Depending on the location, you may be asked to remove your clothing.
 The mud is supposed to stick to the body to help remove the toxins by drawing them out through your lymph nodes and the pores on your skin.
 The more exposed you are, the better.
-However, if you don’t wish to go in naked, it’s completely acceptable to wear a bathing suit or a pair of T-shirt and shorts, underwear that you can discard afterwards.
+However, if you don’t wish to go in naked, it’s completely acceptable to wear a bathing suit or a pair of T-shirts and shorts, underwear that you can discard afterward.

 - Going In: You have to gently immerse yourself in the mud because it may take a while to adjust to the temperature.
 If you are at a mud bath spa, you can take the help of the spa attendant to make sure you’re comfortable.
 And if you are out in nature, don’t worry, you will not sink.
 Your body will be completely suspended in the mixture and you’ll feel as though you’re floating.
 This is one of the reasons why mud therapy helps to soothe or relax the body.
 Wherever you are, remember you have to submerge yourself, the mud should cover your entire body, and come up to your chin.